Italy economy minister eyes "bad bank" to clean up risky loans

 The government’s current forecast is already higher than those of the International Monetary Fund and the Bank of Italy, which both forecast 0.4 percent growth, and the Organisation for Economic Cooperation and Development, which sees a 0.2 percent expansion.

-Padoan welcomed the European Central Bank’s new bond-buying programme to pump hundreds of billions of euros into the euro zone economy, but he criticised the fact that 80 percent of the risks would be shouldered by national central banks.
+Padoan welcomed the European Central Bank’s new bond-buying program to pump hundreds of billions of euros into the euro zone economy, but he criticized the fact that 80 percent of the risks would be shouldered by national central banks.